This celebration of the novella form features original notes from writers like Nick Earls, Michelle de Kretser, Helen Garner and many more.

 Gough’s award-winning novella ‘Distance’ was published in Griffith Review 62: All Being Equal – The Novella Project VI.

-In the twelfth instalment of Novella November, Nick Earls explores using detail judiciously to craft a better novella:
+In the twelfth instalment, Nick Earls explores using detail judiciously to craft a better novella:

 Still thinking a novella is a short story that got a bit long?
 Take a look at its approach to detail.
 Ever since Edgar Allan Poe, and maybe even before, we’ve been told that stripping back is a key principle of short story writing – no extraneous words, keep it lean on detail.
 The novella embraces detail.
 And by embrace I don’t mean it piles it on because it’s there, or because you couldn’t stop yourself roaming the googleverse picking up factoids, or because you can’t self-edit.
 For the novella, detail is a tool.